iotmodels/MQTTnet.Extensions.MultiCloud/README.md

 ## TL;DR;

-Any MQTT solution will have at least two parts: Things or Devices, and Solutions to manage those things.
+Any MQTT solution will have at least two parts: Devices and Solutions to interact with those devices..

 This repo focuses on the first part: how to implement things/devices that can work with any cloud vendor supporting a MQTT service.

-1. First, you need to connect the devices to the endpoint in a secure way, this can be done by using TLS with Basic Auth credentials or X509 client certificates.
+1. Connect the devices to the endpoint in a secure way, this can be done by using TLS with Basic-Auth-Credentials or X509 client certificates.

 2. Describe the _interaction patterns_ (basically Pub/Sub) in a way that can be implemented for different cloud vendors, these interaction patterns consist of:
    - Telemetry.
-Ephimeral data sent by device sensors
+Ephimeral data sent by device sensors, eg. the device temperature.
    - Properties.
-To manage the device state, sometime it's reported by the device and sometimes is managed by the Solution
+To manage the device state, sometimes it's reported by the device and can also be managed from the Solution. eg How often the telemetry must be sent.
    - Commands.
-To invoke specific actions from the solution side (not this should work when the device is using a private network, not accesible from the Intenet).
+To invoke specific actions.

-3. Enable solutions to reflect those _interaction patterns_ to create UI experiences
+3. Enable solutions to reflect those _interaction patterns_ to create UI experiences, IoT Central, IoTExplorer or PnP-MQTT are examples of PnP enabled solutions.

 ## ConnectionSettings